HMS-Data-Club/Fall-2022/Session-7/README.md

 - Conducting quality assessment of counts

 ## Part 1: Creating a report for a computational audience

+0. Open and run analysis.R

+  Let's make sure first that we have all the needed libraries install, we're in the correct working directory, and the analysis works.
+  After pulling the updated `Fall-2022` repository or downloading and extracting the repository's `.zip` file, open `analysis.R` and run all code.

 1. Create a new RMarkdown file